HighVorz/emoji-comment/README.md

 # emoji-comment

-Use emoji in your comments
+.
+Use emojis in comments instead of repeating statements.
+.
+Search for code by emoji

 | emoji | English | Chinese |
 | ---- | ---- | ---- |
 |💩  | garbage code |                                垃圾代码 |